DivyanshMohta/AL-and-DL-Assignments/AI assign/Assignment 8/Assignement 8.md

 The system starts with the goal (network down) and works backward to check if the router is malfunctioning, verifying the necessary conditions to confirm the hypothesis.

 ### Advantages of Backward Chaining
-Goal-Oriented: It is efficient for goal-specific tasks as it only generates the facts needed to achieve the goal.
+1. Goal-Oriented: It is efficient for goal-specific tasks as it only generates the facts needed to achieve the goal.
-Resource Efficient: It typically requires less memory, as it focuses on specific goals rather than exploring all possible inferences.
+2.Resource Efficient: It typically requires less memory, as it focuses on specific goals rather than exploring all possible inferences.
-Interactive: It is well-suited for interactive applications where the system needs to answer specific queries or solve particular problems.
+3. Interactive: It is well-suited for interactive applications where the system needs to answer specific queries or solve particular problems.
-Suitable for Diagnostic Systems: It is particularly effective in diagnostic systems where the goal is to determine the cause of a problem based on symptoms.
+4. Suitable for Diagnostic Systems: It is particularly effective in diagnostic systems where the goal is to determine the cause of a problem based on symptoms.

 ### Disadvantages of Backward Chaining
-Complex Implementation: It can be more complex to implement, requiring sophisticated strategies to manage the recursive nature of the inference process.
+1. Complex Implementation: It can be more complex to implement, requiring sophisticated strategies to manage the recursive nature of the inference process.
-Requires Known Goals: It requires predefined goals, which may not always be feasible in dynamic environments where the goals are not known in advance.
+2. Requires Known Goals: It requires predefined goals, which may not always be feasible in dynamic environments where the goals are not known in advance.
-Inefficiency with Multiple Goals: If multiple goals need to be achieved, backward chaining may need to be repeated for each goal, potentially leading to inefficiencies.
+3. Inefficiency with Multiple Goals: If multiple goals need to be achieved, backward chaining may need to be repeated for each goal, potentially leading to inefficiencies.
-Difficulty with Large Rule Sets: As the number of rules increases, managing the backward chaining process can become increasingly complex.
+4. Difficulty with Large Rule Sets: As the number of rules increases, managing the backward chaining process can become increasingly complex.